GoogleCloudPlatform/community/tutorials/cloud-functions-oauth-gmail/index.md

 ```

 ### Handling the authorization token
 The second step of 3LO is to receive the authorization code (via a _callback URL_) and store it for safekeeping.
-In this example, we store it in [Google Cloud Datastore][docs_datastore] and use the user's IP address to uniquely identify them.
+In this example, we store it in a cookie on the user's machine.

 ```javascript
 exports.oauth2Callback = (req, res) => {